ANG13T/DroneXtract/README.md

 $ go run main.go
 ```

+## Airdata Usage
+In order to parse out DJI flight .TXT logs, please use [Airdata's Flight Data Analysis tool](https://app.airdata.com/main?a=upload).
+- Airdata CSV output file can be used for the CSV parser, flight path map, and telemetry visualizations
+- Airdata KML output file can be used for the KML parser
+- Airdata GPX output file can be used for GPX parser

 ## Configuration
 There are a set of environment variables utilized in DroneXtract.
 In order to tailor the values to your specific drone / investigation scenario, you can go to the `.env` file and adjust the following values: